3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-http.md

 ]
 ```

-Once you have some seeds, start your server- `nodemon server.js`, open postman, and do a quick `GET` request to `http://localhost:3000/presidents` to make sure that you have a few seeded presidents.
+Once you have some seeds, start your server- `npm start`, open postman, and do a quick `GET` request to `http://localhost:3000/presidents` to make sure that you have a few seeded presidents.

 ![](https://i.imgur.com/QYHlWfm.png)